netsf/netsf/README.md

 ## 💡 About Me

-Hi, I’m **nets** — a code artisan, tech explorer, and lifelong learner.
+Hi, I’m **Neerav** — a code artisan, tech explorer, and lifelong learner.
 I turn ☕ into code, bugs into features, and ideas into reality.

 ---